RosemaryJF/focused-app/README.md

 ![Bootstrap](https://img.shields.io/badge/Bootstrap-563D7C?style=for-the-badge&logo=bootstrap&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-000000?style=for-the-badge&logo=JSON%20web%20tokens&logoColor=white)

+---

 ## Description

 Focused is a climbing app for planning your outdoor days.
-Climbers sometimes feel left in the past with may of us still relying on pen to paper to take notes about our sessions; whether that be indoors or outdoors.
+Climbers sometimes feel left in the past with many of us still relying on pen to paper to take notes about our sessions; whether that be indoors or outdoors.
 Focused was created so that prior to heading outside next you can input a day, pick the climb and decided what your focus is gojng to be for it.
 The user can then retrospectively edit their day with notes about the climb for when they come back to it.

 Focused allows the user to see their days coming up and be able to plan accordignly so they can spend more time on the wall!

 I overcame quite a lot of hurdles with React as this was my first application where I used it for my front end.
 Deploying a client and server side project to Heroku also allowed me to de-bug and learn some helpful tricks for next time.
 In addition learning the differences between React-Bootstrap and general Bootstrap was a good learning curve.
+I also became a bit more efficient at reading and understanding docs.
+I'm also pretty proud of how I was able to debug and implement fixes on my own as it involved what felt like a maze of understanding console errors.

 Focused is still very much a work in progress with lots of ideas to implement for future development so keep checking back!